equinor/cc-components/README.md

 ## CI/CD ⚙️

-Check out our development workflow [here](TODO://provide-link-to-diagram)
+Check out our development workflow [here](https://github.com/equinor/cc-component) (TODO)

 > [!IMPORTANT]
 > Changes merged with main will be built and deployed to production without any additional approval steps.

 We continously build, test and verify all PRs submitted to GitHub.
-(Using TruffleHog and Snyk)

 **The following environments are availible:**